Updated on January 29, 2025.

 Schedule breaks

-Take time to physically separate yourself from your screens, suggests Hayes, especially if you’re zoning out more now that you’re working from home.
-He sets appointments for himself “to pause to get up and move outside and get some fresh air.”
+Take time to physically separate yourself from your screens, suggests Hayes, especially if you use them for work.
+He sets appointments for himself “to pause to get up and move to go outside and get some fresh air.”

-If you can’t get outside, Collier recommends taking 15-minute breaks to sit and listen to music or to call a friend—anything that interrupts your attention from the glow of your device.
+If you can’t get outside, Collier recommends taking 15-minute breaks to sit and listen to music or call a friend—anything that interrupts your attention to your device.

 Give yourself something else to do

 “Technology starts to fragment our sense of self,” says Collier, which is why too much screen time is associated with mental health issues like depression and anxiety.
-Taking time for tactile activities can give you a respite.
+Taking time for tactile activities can break up screen use.

-That’s a big part of why jigsaw puzzles are having moment: They physically engage and distract you without the use of a screen.
-Other activities Collier suggests: playing cards (with real, paper/plastic cards), painting, coloring, taking a bath while listening to your favorite album, taking a walk by yourself, taking a socially distanced walk with a friend, or even just talking to them on the phone—without looking at them on a screen.
+That’s a big part of why jigsaw puzzles are having a moment: They physically engage and distract you without the use of a screen.
+Other activities Collier suggests:

 Give your eyes a rest

-You may not be able to avoid screens entirely, especially if your home is now your office and “Zooming” has become a staple of your vocabulary.
+You may not be able to avoid screens entirely, especially if they're part of your job.
 But that doesn’t mean you need to stare at the screen all the time, Hayes says.
-When he takes calls, he does it in a room with a window and often turns away to look outside.
+When he takes calls, he does it in a room with a window and often turns away from the screen to look outside.

 “I can see trees and the sky and the clouds and the birds,” he says.
 “It’s one way of being able to give myself a little bit of grounding outside of the virtual world.”

-Don’t have a room with a window seat?
-Try placing flowers or a plant in your work area and looking at it when you need a quick break.
+Don’t have a room with a window seat available?
+Try placing flowers or a plant in your work area and looking at it when you need a quick screen break.

 Set dedicated news times—and stick to them

-Staying informed is important but watching news non-stop isn’t helpful, says Hayes.
-And given that cable news stations tend to rehash the same information over and over, we’re not getting much fresh material from hour to hour.
+Staying informed is important, but watching non-stop news isn’t helpful, says Hayes.
+And given that cable news stations tend to rehash the same information over and over again, we’re not getting much fresh material from hour to hour.
 But the format is successful in keeping us glued to the screen, he adds, “just feeding into this negative habit.”

 Instead of trying to absorb everything that’s available all the time, Hayes recommends setting dedicated times to check in on the news.
-“Tell yourself, ‘I’m going to limit my watching the news to this window of time and these particular outlets, and then I’ll do something else,’” he says.
+“Tell yourself ‘I’m going to limit my watching the news to this window of time and these particular outlets and then do something else,’” he says.

-And if you begin falling back into your screen habits, don’t get mad at yourself.
+And if you find yourself falling back into your screen habits, don’t get mad at yourself.
 Just try again.